EmmettJT/manual_lesion_segmentation/README.md

    This exports each traced region as a `.csv` file.

    > **Important:**
-   > The saved files go into a folder inside the reference atlas folder.
+   > The saved files go into a folder called 'segmentation/' inside the example allen atlas registered folder.
    > **You must immediately copy them into a new folder named after your animal.**
    > Otherwise, if you save new regions later, they could overwrite your previous work.